Table of Contents

 Tracking Terminology

-Google Analytics has five tracking areas: Dashboard, Visitors, Traffic Sources, Content and Goals.
+Google Analytics has five tracking areas in the Standard Reporting section: Audience, Advertising, Traffic Sources, Content and Conversions.

 Tracking Goals

-Each GA profile gives you up to four Goals that you can track.
+Each GA profile gives you up to four Goal Sets that you can track, each of which can contain up to five Goals.
 You don't have to insert any special code into your pages for these; GA matches your goals based on the URL of the page.
 In my opinion, the best thing to do is to write regular expression matches against the URL; this allows you a lot of flexibility you wouldn't have otherwise.

 For example, WHMCS 3.4.1 has a checkout process that can end on either creditcard.php?invoiceid=XXXX OR order.php?step=6.
 So, you'd make your Goal URL (order.php\?step\=6)|(creditcard\.php\?invoiceid\=[\d]*), which would match either page.
 If you make your Goal URL a regular expression, you need to make your goal steps the same, e.g. order\.php$, which matches any URL that ends in order.php.